 Region Stockholm maintains its strong credit rating of AA+ in the long term and A-1+ in the short term.
-This was announced by independent credit rating agency Standard & Poor's on 2 October.
+This was announced by the independent credit rating agency Standard & Poor’s on 2 April.

-The credit rating agency Standard & Poor’s has for several years confirmed Region Stockholm’s high credit rating.
-Since 2007, Region Stockholm has the second highest credit rating of AA+ in the long term.
-The short-term credit rating is the highest rating of A-1+.
+Standard & Poor’s conducts a credit assessment twice per year, and submits a report once per year (in April) describing the credit rating.
+The credit rating agency Standard & Poor’s has for several years confirmed Region Stockholm’s high credit standing.
+Since 2007, Region Stockholm has had the second highest credit rating of AA+ in the long term.
+The short-term credit rating is the highest rating of A1+.